rvergne/LandSeed/README.md

 ```
 Please give relative paths.

-By default, your generated shader is in the output folder with a python script allowing you to try it (assuming your're using default values and classic_shader wrapper).
+By default, your generated shader is in the output folder with a python script allowing you to try it (assuming your're using default values and classic_shader template).

 The first one will choose default input and output files.
 The second will take input and output according to the parameter you give.